-Unit code: A/615/3828
+Unit code: A/615/3828 RQF level: 3

-Many of the service users you care for may have had a stroke - or more correctly a Cerebrovascular accident.
+Many of the service users you care for may have had a stroke - or more correctly a cerebrovascular accident.
 It is important to know the causes and effects of the condition if you are to provide quality care.

-During this unit, the learners will study the types of Cerebrovascular accidents (CVA) and the symptoms displayed including mobility and speech and swallowing problems.
+During this unit, learners will study the types of cerebrovascular accidents (CVA) and the symptoms displayed including mobility and speech and swallowing problems.
 Diagnostic tools utilised in identifying the cause of the CVA will be covered.

 Learners will look at the role of acute care in maximising a positive outcome and the longer-term treatment supplied by the rehabilitation team.
-Measures that could reduce the incidence of CVA will be examined as well as looking at support available for both those following a CVA and their family.
+Measures that could reduce the incidence of CVA will be examined as well as looking at support available for both those experiencing a CVA and their family.
 Aids to communication will be covered.
-The benefit of specialised Stroke units in positive outcomes will be discussed.
+The benefit of specialised Stroke Units in achieving positive outcomes will be discussed.